rbgvictoria/melisr-docs-vuepress/docs/additional-documents/specify-ipt-integration/README.md

 While you could just update the records that have changed since the last update, I choose to replace all records every time – even though this takes almost three hours – as I am not sure every change in the Taxon tree will lead to a change of the `TimestampModified` in the Taxon table.
+It is not terrible if a Darwin Core Archive is published before the auxilliary higher taxonomy table has been updated, as the essential information is in the Taxon table and the higher classification can be picked up in the next publication.
+We publish every week.

 **Table create statement**
 ```sql